nesi/ml103_llms/README.md

 # ml103_llms
 ## Getting Started with Large Language Models on NeSI

+VERSION 0.1
+Please dump and commit ideas either direct to README or to create a new doc.

 ***Goal*** - running llama (ollama?) on NeSI GPUs
 - https://ollama.com/library/llama3.1